davidluzhiyun/COMPSCI_307D_breakout_zl303/README.md

 Known Bugs:
 1. If the ball hit close to the corner of bricks at a high enough speed, the collision might not be correctly processed.
+2. Due to 1, the ball sometimes just cut through 2 brick walls without changing course
+3. Due to 1, the ball almost always reverse its direction when the velocity is high.

 Extra features or interesting things we should not miss: